You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 The Moovit app was great for searching bus routes and timetables from Palermo.

-There are also a number of tourist shuttle buses that operate all over Sicily.
+Several tourist shuttle buses operate all over Sicily.
 These buses are very reliable, have regular schedules and are very reasonably priced.

 Day Trips From Palermo by Train